By: Ragnar Blomfelt

 About the reality after death, we are also guided by Jesus’ powerful story of ’the rich man and Lazarus’ in Luke 16:19-31.

-Through biblical texts like these, we understand that death can do us believers no harm.
-Death can frighten us and perhaps for a time strike us with pain and anguish.
+Death can do us believers no harm.
+Death can frighten us, and the forces of death can for a time strike us with pain and anguish.
 But once the jaws of death have swallowed us, we are with Christ in paradise.

 On the other hand, those who turn their backs on the Savior Jesus Christ and thus lived with their sins unforgiven, are completely in the power of death and go to a place of torment.